-Renewable energy generation is increasing rapidly in Europe as well as in Portugal.
-Due to a strong cost decrease of solar PV, since 2005 solar electricity production in Europe has grown with on average 56% per year.
+Renewable energy generation is increasing rapidly in Europe as well as in Germany.
+Due to a strong cost decrease of solar PV since 2005, solar electricity production in Europe has grown with on average 56% per year.
+In Germany this growth is even bigger.